Central Region Weather Services, Winnipeg, 1987

 Frankly, I prefer the telephone.
 I like to discuss issues with all Weather Offices and obtain rapid Informat1on To my mind the very nature of weather services Is oral communication.
 EOS slows me down, makes me feel I am simply exchanging formal memos with other AES staff.
 We use conference calls when communicating between Weather Offices and the Weather Centre and I'm all for this.
 When a pilot enters a weather office there's nothing to beat direct, verbal communication with the briefer.
 I may be bucking the trend but somehow I feel Ihat EOS Is like operating in an impersonal vacuum and in slow motion although It does have its place In certain applications.

-Office-In-Charge, Resolute Weather Office
+David Roberts, Office-In-Charge, Resolute Weather Office

 At Resolute we use MIDS and METSIS for efficient transmission of weather data, and now we have EOS for all other forms of communication.
 I tell you it's a boom.
 It's like going to your front door once a day and picking up the mail.
 Despite our great isolation, it takes only minutes to communicate with the Regional AES office in Winnipeg.
 (It used to take around 10 days by plane and long distance truck).
-We can also correspond instantly with another High Arctic Station like Mould Bay, instead of waiting up to three weeks for an air mail flight.
-I like EOS because it is fast. confidential and very economical.
+We can also correspond instantly with another High Arctic Station like, Mould Bay, (see below) instead of waiting up to three weeks for an air mail flight.
+I like EOS because it is fast, confidential and very economical.
 It beats cluttering up expensive telephone lines any day.
 Thanks to EOS or other state-of-the-art desktop equipment, we can now underline the word office every time we say "weather office".

 Missing: Mike Balshaw